Chili con Carne

 - Adjust seasoning and serve immediately.
 Or for even better flavor, refrigerate for 1 or 2 days before reheating.
 Serve with a side of pinto beans, tortilla chips or cornbread.

-- Texas-Style Chili: Purists say real Texas chili has no beans or tomatoes, only chiles and meat.
+- Texas-Style Chili: Purists say real Texas chili has no beans or tomatoes, only chiles, meat and water.
 The meat should be cubed or roughly chopped to the size of a pecan.
 Never, ever use ground beef.
-(A lot of Texans out there break the no-beans rule.)
+(Note: A lot of Texans out there break the no-beans rule.)

 - Chili with Beans: Add 2 cups of cooked pinto beans to the simmering chili.